 Our firm is highly focused, with a proven track record in traumatic medicine, insurance regulations, and personal injury lawsuits.
 Founding attorney Carl Nagle is a former insurance claims adjuster and former insurance company lawyer.
 He knows exactly how to confront the insurance adjusters who are working now to oppose your claims.
 We also have two retired North Carolina State Troopers and four licensed NC auto insurance adjusters on staff.
 Our team stands ready to represent you and helping car accident victims is all we do.

 We excel in employing top crash reconstruction experts, working with police to investigate collisions, preserving crucial evidence to establish fault and legal responsibility, and effectively presenting medical evidence to maximize settlements and trial outcomes.
 Additionally, we are skilled in managing settlements, minimizing external claims on settlement funds, and ensuring the highest tax-free payments for our clients at the conclusion of each case.
-Like the most popular Hickory Ridge History Museum in Boone, NC, we stand tall for our clients when they’re at their lowest.
+Like Hickory Ridge History Museum in Boone, NC, we stand tall for our clients when they're at their lowest.

 We refuse to handle all other types of legal matters because we focus exclusively on cases involving the following: